Child and Youth Mental Health Internship and Capstone

 This web-based course requires that students have reliable access to the internet.
 Refer to the TRU-OL website for computer requirements.

 An Open Learning Faculty Member is available to assist you throughout the course.
-Primary communication is through Blackboard's "Mail" tool or by phone.
+Primary communication is through Learning Management System's "Mail" tool or by phone.
 You will receive the necessary contact information when you start your course.